Heavy Plant Inspections

-Working alongside leading Industry specialists a full fleet Inspection can be certified for any vehicle mounted equipment such as HIAB Cranes or Rotators.
+A full fleet Inspection can be carried out and certification for any vehicle mounted equipment such as HIAB Cranes or Rotators.

 Each vehicle will be issued an individual report covering any winch, LLC, Underlift etc plus a full list of all lifting equipment stored on that vehicle.

 We are competent to produce a Written Schemes of examination alongside any Compressor examination.
 Compressors , tanks and associated pipework are all included.

 We use ultasonic test equipment alongside any strip down or visual examination.
 Please get in touch if you are unsure.

 Often simply referred to as a “LOLER Inspection”, a Thorough Examination can actually just cover LOLER or (ie for Fork lift trucks) both of the inspection requrements of A) Lifting Operations and Lifting Equipment Regulations 1998 and B) Provision and use of Work Equipment Regulations 1998 dependent on the item being inspected.

 Regulations state that these examinations should be undertaken by a competent person at regular intervals , In most cases a 3rd party independent and qualified person such as provided by My LOLER is the best way to cover you as an owner or operator of lifting equipment.